-Approach:Previous work has shown that many of the conversion factors used in commercial data are outdated and have no details as to how they were generated.
+Approach: Previous work has shown that many of the conversion factors used in commercial data are outdated and have no details as to how they were generated.
 Many states have questioned the accuracy of conversion factors for several key species.
+A method has already been tested by FL FWC in conjunction with ACCSP that appears to be suitable.
+If GulfFIN and ACCSP are successful in obtaining funding, likely from FIS, a data collection program and analyses will begin in 2017.
+The Commercial Technical Work Group will be involved with the Gulf of Mexico research.

-The Commercial Technical Workgroup will meet to begin discussions on appropriate methods for evaluating and updating conversion factors.Resources:Meeting/travel costs, telephone costs, mail costs, and staff time.
+Resources: Meeting/travel costs, telephone costs, mail costs, and staff time.

-Product: Updated commercial conversion factors Schedule: The FIN Committee will be updated by the Commercial Technical Work Group and keep them abreast of the progress on this issue.
+Product: Updated commercial conversion factors

+Schedule: The FIN Committee will be updated by the Commercial Technical

+Work Group and kept abreast of the progress on this issue.

-Task B12: Development of Recreational Standards (Goal 2, Objective 3) (F)
+Task B13: Development of Recreational Standards (Goal 2, Objective 3) (F)